gutscdav000/Projects/compound interest python simulator/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-% This is the readme file for my compound interest python simulator%
+ This is the readme file for my compound interest python simulator

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 +	compoundInterest.py	+